 5. Remind employees they have control over their own career growth

 High performers want assurance their career is going somewhere, and they want to know exactly what will result from their efforts.

 Otherwise, what are they working for?
 In fact, 47 per cent of respondents in SHRMs survey indicated career advancement opportunities within the organisation was one of the most important factors in job satisfaction.

 So if you want to retain high performers in your workplace you need to communicate career advancement opportunities more clearly and often.

 Promote employees based on performance.
 Since promotions might not be available often, find small ways to recognise top performers more frequently.

 Often, it’s enough just to let high performers know how they are contributing to overall business success.

 Recommended reading: The difference between leading and managing

 Bonus tip!
-Continue to invest in your top performers development – discover all the upcoming industry conferences, training courses and networking events on our Industry Events Calendar >
+Continue to invest in your top performers development – discover all the upcoming industry conferences, training courses and networking events on the CX Industry Events Calendar >